FelipeJAguiar/health_insurance/README.md

 |XGBoost          	 |0.452             |0.061	      |0.416            |0.069         |
 |LGBM	               |0.460 	          |0.062	      |0.425            |0.071         |

+To improve the comparative visualization, a cumulative gains curve was plotted.
+Cumulative gains curve is an evaluation curve that demonstrates the model performance.
+Shows percentage of targets reached when considering a certain percentage of the population most likely to be targeted according to the model.
+We can see in the next plot, a comparative cumulative gains curve of all trained models.

+**image**

-According metrics obtained, the model choose was LGBM.
-In addition other factors that motivated the choice were, the LGBM being a small size model, which requires less storage use and makes applying it more agile.
+According metrics obtained and comulativa gains curve, the model chosen was LGBM.
+In addition, other factor that motivated the choice were, the LGBM being a small size model, which requires less storage use and makes applying it more agile.

 Ps.: For the results in table were used k=1000 just to evaluate and comparing the models.

-# 6. Machine Learning Model Performance
+# Machine Learning Model Performance
 After LGBM be the applied model chosen, the next step is to adjust the hyperparameters.
 To do it, was used Optuna, a python library that find the best hyperparameters for the model.

 |Model Name		       |PRECISION @K		  |RECALL @K  	|